VaghaniUtsav/AI-2026/MyBI_LikeForLike_Measures.md

   meaningful comparison is YoY anyway.
 - All measures reuse your existing foundations `_Anchor Date`, `_Base User Count`, `_Base Session Count` — nothing in your 15+15 suite changes.

+  A function 'PLACEHOLDER' has been used in a True/False expression that is used as a table filter expression.
+This is not allowed.